htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

-Platforms that use address space randomization will need a modified invocation of the program, as described in the :doc:`/platform-specific/linux` section on page `Linux <../platform-specific/linux.html>`_.
+Platforms that use address space randomization will need a modified invocation of the program, as described in the :ref:`platform-specific/linux:linux address space randomization` section.
 The invocation disables the address space randomization.

 To force the program to write a checkpoint image and stop, send it the SIGTSTP signal or press control-Z. To force the program to write a